SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

   </Elements>
 ```

-**Element File**
+### Element file

-Any supported files that accompany the element manifest will be an element file.
+Any supported files that accompany the element manifest are element files.
 For example, the list instance schema is an element manifest that is associated with a list instance that is defined in an element manifest.

-Below is an example of a custom list instance schema:
+Following is an example of a custom list instance schema:

 ```xml
 <List xmlns:ows="Microsoft SharePoint" Title="Basic List" EnableContentTypes="TRUE" FolderCreation="FALSE"